-For being such a religious book, the Bible contains an unusual number of references to harlotry!
-John Ritenbaugh uses this information to provide understanding of the motivations of Babylon the Great, the Great Harlot of Revelation 17 and 18.
+For being a religious book, the Bible contains an unusual number of references to harlotry!
+Yet they provide understanding of the great harlot of Revelation.

 Though she transgressed every commandment in multiple ways, the spiritual sin through which Israel's unfaithfulness is most frequently demonstrated is gross idolatry.
-John Ritenbaugh explains that this and other identifying marks—even her persecution of the saints—prove that Israel is the Great Harlot of Revelation 17 and 18.
+John Ritenbaugh explains that this and other identifying marks—even her persecution. . .

 In this second and final installment in a series on the great harlot of Revelation 17, Richard Ritenbaugh focuses on her wealth and her bloodthirsty persecution of God's people.
 A Christians we must watch world events and come out of her ways!